Mahesh100/Spring-Java-Framwork/README.md

 -Spring Setter Injection is nothing but injecting the Bean Dependencies using the Setter methods on an Object.
 -In Setter Injection, the object is created first and then the dependency is injected.
+-Setter Injection is the preferable method of Dependency Injection (DI) in the spring framework.